FreeCAD/FreeCAD-documentation/wiki/Part_Defeaturing.md

 The **Defeaturing** tool is intended for removal of selected features from the model.
 In this context, features are meant as holes, protrusions, gaps, chamfers, fillets etc. found on the model.

-The defeaturing tool can be very useful in different contexts:
+The defeaturing tool can be very useful in different contexts   *

 -   To edit an imported solid where no history of operations is available.
 -   Fixing defects in the model, e.g. filling gaps, holes etc.